 Wine dinners give guests an opportunity to learn about distinctive wines they might otherwise encounter locally, while enjoying chef-prepared meals that aren’t on the public menu.
 This allows the chef to experiment a bit.
 At Catch 35, wine dinner creations by Corporate Chef Eddie Sweeney sometimes end up on the regular menu if people love them.

 But perfecting a wine dinner – at least the way Catch 35 does it – requires more than throwing a few new items together.
-For the staff here, it isn’t unusual to start out with more than eight wines and a giant selection of food items.
+For the staff here, it isn’t unusual to start out with more than eight wines chosen from their special wine cabinets and a giant selection of food items.
 They narrow everything down based on the way the foods and wine taste together.
 Chef Sweeney works with every course to integrate flavors that work together: starters, salads and soups, seafoods and meats, and desserts.
 The process can take hours.

 WCG was lucky enough to sit in on a planning meeting for such an event.
 When a Pinot Noir was selected to pair with a coffee crème brulee, a decision was made to add a cherry to help bring out hints of coffee and cherry in the wine.
 When Chef Sweeney paired a steak tartare with a Sauvignon Blanc, the meeting resulted in adding pickles, onions, Dijon mustard and ketchup so that the acids in the tartare would complement those of the wine.
 The result: a gourmet appetizer with the flavor profile of a delicious one-bite cheeseburger.